rintarox/synct_ntp/README.md

-# Synctime_util
+#### Synct
+Small ntp time vars util
-Utility to get time variables from NTP by means of libntpq.a and libntp.a
+Get time variables from NTP by means of libntpq.a and libntp.a

 -- --
 ## Result